 We deeply care about our students’ success and every element of the program is designed to meet students where they are.
 As long as they are willing to communicate and reach out when they need help, we will connect them to resources and help them to overcome challenges.
 There is plenty of help available.

 Q. Do you have any advice for students as they fill out the application?

 A. It is a fairly simple application process, but it’s important not to wait until the last minute.
-The essay questions are particularly important, in my opinion, because they really bring an application to life and help the committee understand why the applicant wants to attend UVA and why now.
-The essays are also used as part of the evaluation process for our Dean’s Scholarship [a one-time scholarship of up to $2,500 for incoming bachelor’s degree students that does not require a separate application].
+The essay question is particularly important, in my opinion, because it really brings an application to life and helps the committee understand why the applicant wants to attend UVA and why now.
+The essay is also used as part of the evaluation process for our Dean’s Scholarship [a one-time scholarship of up to $2,500 for incoming bachelor’s degree students that does not require a separate application].